-The Company continued to incur losses since inception.
-The net loss during 2017 is due to increased operating costs and general and administrative expenses.
-During Q1, Q2 and Q3 2018, the Company reported net profit due to increase in revenue, un-realized exchange gain on the retranslation of foreign currency denominated borrowings and a decrease in general and administrative expenses following management team restructuring in Q3 2017.
-In Q4 2018, the Company reported a net loss of \$2,202,192 mainly due to impairment of oil and gas properties and recognition of deferred tax liability due to reduction in value of PKR denominated tax losses and allowances.
+The company reported quarterly net profit in Q1, Q2 and Q3 2018, which is mainly due to stable revenue, unrealized exchange gain on the retranslation of foreign currency denominated balances and a reduction in general and administrative expenses following management team restructuring in Q3 2017.
+The significant loss in Q4 2018 is due to impairment of oil and gas properties of \$3.82 million and recognition of a deferred tax liability due to reduction in value of PKR denominated tax losses and allowances.
+The net loss in Q3 and Q4 2019 is due to exchange loss on retranslation of PKR denominated balances on account of strengthening of PKR against US\$.